Product number: R833

 Due to concerns about the effects of global warming, awareness of energy conservation must increase and heat pumps are an effective method of reducing energy consumption.
 Hence an understanding of their operation is relevant to many engineering disciplines.
 The unit enables students to plot the pressure enthalpy and performance graphs as conditions are changed, so enhancing their understanding of the theory.

-R134a refrigerant vapour is compressed in a hermetic compressor and then flows to a water cooled condenser.
-Heat is transferred to cooling water and the refrigerant vapour is condensed to a high pressure liquid which passes through a thermostatic expansion valve.
+R134a refrigerant vapour is compressed in a hermetic compressor and then flows to a water-cooled condenser.
+Heat is transferred to cooling water and the refrigerant vapour is condensed to a high-pressure liquid which passes through a thermostatic expansion valve.

 Instrumentation includes pressure gauges, flowmeters, thermocouples and wattmeter allowing students to record all of the relevant parameters to create performance curves and refrigerant cycle diagrams.